ggramlich26/BZ10_upgrade/README.md

 - Automated wake up from standby, so that the machine is heated up already when you get up in the morning
 - Display of various temperatures, volume distributed and distribution time
 - Preinfusion (time based)
-- WIFI: All parameters (temperatures, distribution volume, wake up time, etc.) can be set with a smartphone
+- WIFI: All parameters (temperatures, distribution volume, wake up time, etc.) can be set with a smartphone or computer
 - Automated cleaning cycle: Ten cycles of switching distribution on and off for 20 seconds each by pressing only one button

 ## Building the project
 This project is set up to be built with Eclipse Sloeber, which adds Arduino support to the Eclipse IDE.
 It uses the following Libraries, which can be installed through the library manager:
-- Blynk (Version 0.6.1)
 - TFT_eSPI (Version 1.4.16)
 - Time (Version 1.5.0)
 - MCP23017 (Version	1.1.2), not Adafruit MCP23017!
 - PID (Version 1.2.0)
+- ADS115_WE (Version 1.3.6)
+- ArduinoJson (Version 6.19.4)
+- ESPmDNS
+- SPIFFS

 Some libraries are also added as source code.
 If you use the Arduino IDE, please move all files from the libraries/library name/src/ directly into your project directory.
 If you use Sloeber, you might have to add the library paths in the project settings: Right click your project/Properties/"C/C++ Build"/Settings.
 In the Tool Settings Tab, expand the compiler and click Include Folders.
 Add the following paths ```"${workspace_loc:/BZ10_upgrade/libraries/AsyncTCP/src}"``` and ```"${workspace_loc:/BZ10_upgrade/libraries/ESPAsyncWebServer/src}"``` under each of the three compilers.